tldr-pages/tldr/pages/common/tmux.md

 `tmux attach-session -t {{name}}`

-- Detach from your current session (with prefix Ctrl-B):
+- Detach from the current session (with prefix Ctrl-B):

 `Ctrl-B d`